jbehrends/cookbook-snmp/README.md

      snmpwalk.
 However, if you're running SNMP Network Management System, you'll want to override this as "true" on your systems.

-* snmp[:is_dnsserver]
-  - Boolean to use the RNDC stat Extend example included.
-    This defaults to "false"

 USAGE
 =====